mikewild-wcl/ai-experiments/README.md

 ### semantic-kernel-console

-A basic example of a semantic kernel app, based on https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-csharp#writing-your-first-console-app
+A basic example of a semantic kernel app, based on https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-csharp#writing-your-first-console-app.

-The sample uses GitHub Models.
+The sample uses GitHub Models OpenAI GPT 4.1 with code adapted from https://github.com/marketplace/models/azure-openai/gpt-4-1/playground/code.

 ### semantic-kernel-console-gemini

-A basic example of a semantic kernel app, based on https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-csharp#writing-your-first-console-app
+A basic example of a semantic kernel app, based on https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-csharp#writing-your-first-console-app.

 The sample has been modified to use Gemini models.